 Thank you for your interest in applying to live at our community.
-Caritas Villa serves elderly and disabled.
-The following criteria are provided to you to define the process we use to select our residents.
-Guardian Management LLC is an Equal Housing Opportunity provider and seeks to process all applicants in a fair and consistent manner.
+These criteria are provided to you to define the process we use to select our residents.
+Guardian Management LLC is an Equal Housing Opportunity provider, and seeks to process all applicants in a fair and consistent manner.

-OCCUPANCY POLICY
+I. OCCUPANCY POLICY